 Mission & History

 The M.K.
 Gandhi Institute for Nonviolence is a nonprofit that equips people to use nonviolence to create a sustainable and just world for all.
-The Gandhi Institute collaborates with local organizations, academic institutions, students, and committed peacemakers in the following areas: nonviolence education, sustainability and environmental conservation, and the promotion of racial justice.
+The Gandhi Institute collaborates with local organizations, academic institutions, students, and committed peacemakers in the following areas: nonviolence education, environmental sustainability, restorative practices, and racial justice.
 We prioritize programming for people between the ages of 12 and 24 as well as those who serve those age groups.

 The Gandhi Institute is housed at 929 S. Plymouth Ave, between Flint and Magnolia streets and provides an inviting and safe place for a wide variety of groups to meet.
-We make our conference room freely available to groups on a donation basis, and we maintain a large community garden and outdoor book library that is available to all.
+We make our conference room freely available to groups on a donation basis, and we maintain a large community garden that is available to all.

 The Institute maintains a collection of books, videos, and recordings which cover the lives and legacies of Mahatma Gandhi, Martin Luther King, Jr., and other important social activists.
 These materials are available for use by those seeking to learn more about such topics.

 By serving as a physical manifestation of Gandhian principles and Martin Luther King’s Beloved Community, the Gandhi Institute seeks to advance the cause of peacemaking regionally and beyond from within a neighborhood challenged by poverty and violence.